 Although the main shrine itself is a pleasant and serene place to take a break from the surrounding hustle and bustle, the real highlight is the shrine’s back entrance with a tunnel of 90 bright red torii gates.

-Also of worthy of a mention, in typical Japanese old-meets-new fashion, the main entrance steps have escalators either side.
+In typical Japanese old-meets-new fashion, the main entrance steps have escalators on either side.

 The central part of the shrine closes relatively early at 4pm, but the surrounds and the path of torii gates are particularly atmospheric after dark.

 - 159 m from Tameikesannō Station Ginza Line (G6)Namboku Line (N6)